Brian De Keersmaecker

-Brian De Keersmaecker (born 6 May 2000) is a Belgian professional footballer who plays as a midfielder for EFL Championship club Oxford United.
+Brian De Keersmaecker (born 6 May 2000) is a Belgian professional footballer who plays as a midfielder for EFL Championship club Bristol City, on loan from EFL League One club Oxford United.

 Club career

 De Keersmaecker made his professional debut with Beerschot in a Europa League Playoff 2–0 win over K.A.S.
-Eupen on 13 April 2020, scoring immediately in his debut.
+Eupen on 13 April 2020, scoring in the match.
 On 2 May 2019, De Keersmaecker signed his first professional contract with Beerschot.

 He was sent on a one-season loan to Dutch second-tier Eerste Divisie club FC Eindhoven on 5 October 2020.
 In May 2021 Beerschot decided not to renew his contract, making him a free agent in July.

 On 4 June 2021 he moved to Eindhoven on a permanent basis and signed a two-year contract.

 In June 2023, De Keersmaecker signed for Heracles Almelo on a four-year contract.

 On 1 July 2025, De Keersmaecker signed for EFL Championship club Oxford United for an undisclosed fee.
+He made his debut for the club on 23 August 2025, in a 1–0 defeat to Birmingham City.
+He scored his first goal for the club on 13 December 2025, in a 2–1 defeat to Preston North End.

+On 2 September 2026, De Keersmaecker signed for EFL Championship club Bristol City on a loan deal with an option to buy.